 M won’t remember the actual places, so the destinations do not need to be the super exciting items from the top of your bucket list.
 A nice forest, a quiet beach, a pretty town will easily do.
 The little one will enjoy the trip as long as he is with family, not because the fanciest restaurant you dined in or the coolest waterpark you took him to.
 And it should be your guide for a few more years!

 This trip will be much more challenging than the earlier ones.
 We will need to cover longer distances especially in the beginning and catch the ferry from Helsinki to Tallinn.
 The 10-hour-long drive will take at least the double.
 We need time for feeding, diaper changes and generally for more rest for all three of us.
-If that works out and we reach the ferry we booked, we will pace it better and slower afterwards.
+If that works out and we reach the ferry we booked, we will pace it better and slower afterward.
 Our first normal stop will be in Gdańsk on the southern shore of the Baltic Sea.

 In general, the whole TRAVELING life will be different.
 We can’t disappear from the civilization for days, we need a cleaner and safer environment for the baby with a comfortable place to sleep during the night.
-Our sightseeings will be shorter and we will visit less abandoned and industrial destinations for safety reasons.
+Our sightseeing will be shorter and we will visit less abandoned and industrial destinations for safety reasons.
 We will prefer more the man-made destinations and easy nature sights.
 It will be new for us, too.

 And we will need to carry much more items with us.
 Probably you know that we easily can go for a month backpacking to Brazil with a small, 25-30 liter backpacks, but now the baby will have stuff occupying at least that much of space.